Mourning Sampler for George Washington

-The mourning piece is in the style of those made at Elizabeth & Samuel Folwell's school in Philadephia in the early 1800s.
+This mourning sampler is in the style of those made at Elizabeth & Samuel Folwell's school in Philadephia in the early 1800s.
 The artist (Samuel Folwell or his son Godfrey) drew the design on the silk which was stretched on a frame.
-Then the student was taught embroidery under the instructuion of Elizabeth Folwell.
+Then the student was taught embroidery under the instruction of Elizabeth Folwell.
 Lastly, Samuel or Godfrey painted in the sky, faces, arms and other details.
-Folwell also sold his designs on silk to other needlework instructresses, so without close inspection it is hard to tell.